spe-uob/2024-AILearningTool/README.md

 As a student, I want to receive personalized course recommendations and ask the chatbot questions about the SkillsBuild platform, so that I can easily find relevant courses and quickly resolve any issues or confusion I encounter.

 ### Student D:
 As a college student, I would like someone to help me with my questions.
-I need chatbot to help me understand IBM Skillsbuild better and find a course that suits me better!
+I need a chatbot to help me understand IBM Skillsbuild better and find a course that suits me better!

 ### Student E:
 As a university student, I want the AI chatbot to explain course concepts and foundational knowledge so that I can better understand and adapt to the new academic environment.